You can add further value to your graph by using conditional styling to highlight certain defined data with specific styles and colors.

-Identifies Data as the graph component to which the user is applying the color.
-The TYPE attribute and its value must appear at the beginning of the declaration.
+Identifies data as the graph component to which color is being applied.
+This value must appear at the beginning of the declaration.

 Is the graph subcomponent to which you want to apply color.
 Valid graph subcomponents are COLUMN and ACROSSCOLUMN.

 Identifies a column by its position in the report.
 To determine this value, count BY fields, display fields, and ROW-TOTAL fields, from left to right, including NOPRINT fields.
 For details, see Identifying a Report Component in a WebFOCUS StyleSheet.